MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-aip-premium-govt-service-description.md

 ### AIP apps configuration
-The AIP apps on Windows need a special registry key to point them to the right service instance for GCC High.
+The AIP apps on Windows need a special registry key to point them to the right service instance for GCC High/DoD.

 | Registry Node | HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\MSIP |
 | --- | --- |